chongzhou96/EdgeSAM/README.md

 masks, _, _ = predictor.predict(<input_prompts>)
 ```

-Since EdgeSAM follows the same encoder-decoder architecture as SAM, their usages are very similiar.
+Since EdgeSAM follows the same encoder-decoder architecture as SAM, their usages are very similar.
 One minor difference is that EdgeSAM allows outputting 1, 3, and 4 mask candidates for each prompt, while SAM yields either 1 or 3 masks.
 For more details, please refer to the [example Jupyter Notebook](https://github.com/chongzhou96/EdgeSAM/blob/master/notebooks/predictor_example.ipynb).

 ## Web Demo <a name="demo"></a>
 After installing EdgeSAM and downloading the checkpoints.
 You can start an interactive web demo with the following command: